Matthew-Mosior/fasta-region-inspector/README.md

 You can see in the example above that the variant is found on the **reverse** strand.

-Because of this, you should focus you look on the reverse strand within IGV (see the reverse strand image above).
+Because of this, you should focus on the reverse strand within IGV (see the reverse strand image above).

 To help orient yourself, the **T** is at position **27867218** and the **G** is at position **27867220** on chromosome 6.